Lucia's Blog: 2016-05-15

 CONCLUSION:

 God has blessed us bountifully.
 He has generously blessed us with both physical and spiritual riches.
 Likewise, He has blessed us richly with a family (wife, husband, and children).
-This is one of God's most special blessing toward us.
+This is one of God's most special blessings toward us.
 He also has blessed us with a spiritual family, the church.
-As His children we ought to imitate Him in our kindness, generosity, love and giving, (Ephesians 5:1).
-And though it is God's commandment to us, it is the only way to find satisfaction and true happiness.
+As His children, we ought to imitate Him in our kindness, generosity, love, and giving (Ephesians 5:1).
+And though it is God's commandment, it is the only way to find satisfaction and true happiness.
 With all the blessings in giving, let us be cheerful givers without regret.
-Let us give with joy in our heart.
+Let us give with joy in our hearts.

 "And God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work."
 (2 Corinthians 9:8).